The Chool Bus (ch13)

 “Indeed he is,” Jack responded.

-Now, the Forks had plenty of experience in Wyoming, and after everyone was settled into a pleather-cushened booth, each their own chosen libation working its social-lubrication magic, Professor T. mused about a two-week engagement the band played in Riverton, Wyoming in the early 90s.
-In Professor T.’s recounting, the gig felt like a lifetime trapped in a malfunctioning deep freeze.
+Now, the Forks had plenty of experience in Wyoming and after everyone was settled into a pleather-cushioned booth, each with their chosen libations working their social-lubrication magic, Professor T mused about a two-week engagement the band played in Riverton Wyoming in the early 1990s.
+In Professor T’s recounting, the gig felt like a lifetime trapped in a malfunctioning deep freeze.
 December in that desolate outpost was a symphony of howling wind and sub-zero temperatures, a perfect recipe for laryngitis.
-Professor T., at the time, known as Mork T. (Mork T. and The Forks), fueled by a steady diet of codeine cough syrup and still clinging to his delusional dream of rock stardom, chased those nonexistent high notes across a well lit stage in a room full of barely interested strangers.
-Needless to say, it went about as well as a fleshy juke box in a howling sauna.
+Professor T, at the time, known as Mork T, fueled by a steady diet of codeine cough syrup and still clinging to his delusional dream of rock stardom, chased those nonexistent high notes across a well lit stage in a room full of barely interested strangers.
+Needless to say, it went about as well as a fleshy juke box in a dank, howling sauna.

 As is often the case, one anecdote leads to another with this group so Jack, musing about post-Forks times, recalled a highly-unlikely story where he, partnered with a gonzo ski-resort co-worker, someone that went by the alias, Fozzy (for the sake of anonymity).